cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 ~~~
 {: #fig:name-compression-example-unpacked title="Unpacked example for implicit text string suffix sequence compression."}

-Mind, that the binary of _o_ would actually look as follows in hexadecimal encoding
+Note that the binary of _o_ would actually look as follows in hexadecimal encoding

 ~~~
 8d 63 777777 67 6578616d706c65 63 6f7267